archturtle/CustomTaggingSystem/README.md

 - Saving tags to a plist file
 - Restoring tags from a plist file
 - Right click menu on tags for live-editing
+- Live-updating after a tag has been edited.

 ## Todo
-- Live-updating after a tag has been edited.
+- None

 ## Contributions
 Contributions to this project are allowed.
 However, if the contribution is major, please open an issue to discuss your intended changes.